 \subsection{Membership}

 To determine Tri~II membership, we sigma clip our dataset at $3.5\sigma$ from both the galaxy mean line-of-sight velocity and proper motion.
-This step removes objects whose observations are differ from the Tri~II measurements $>3.5$ times the root sum of the squared of the galaxy and measurement errors, $\sigma = \sqrt{\sigma_{\rm Tri~II}^2 + \sigma_{\rm obs}^2}$.
-We use proper motions from {\it Gaia} eDR3 \citep[][Figure \ref{fig:proper_motion}]{gaiaedr3}.
+This step removes objects whose observations differ from the Tri~II measurements $>3.5$ times the root sum of the squared of the galaxy and measurement errors, $\sigma = \sqrt{\sigma_{\rm Tri~II}^2 + \sigma_{\rm obs}^2}$.
+We use the proper motions from {\it Gaia} eDR3 \citep[][Figure \ref{fig:proper_motion}]{gaiaedr3}.
 All members are consistent with zero parallax (i.e, $\varpi-3 \sigma_\varpi <0$).
-The Tri~II mean velocity is taken as $-381.7 \rm~km~s^{-1}$ \citep{kirby2017} and the galaxy proper motion as $\mu_{\alpha \star} = 0.58 \pm 0.06 \rm~mas~ yr^{-1}, \mu_{\delta} = 0.11 \pm 0.07 \rm~mas~yr^{-1}$ (Pace et al. in prep ).
+The Tri~II mean velocity is taken as $-381.7 \rm~km~s^{-1}$ \citep{kirby2017} and the galaxy proper motion as $\mu_{\alpha \star} = 0.58 \pm 0.06 \rm~mas~ yr^{-1}, \mu_{\delta} = 0.11 \pm 0.07 \rm~mas~yr^{-1}$ \citep{Pace2022arXiv220505699P}.
+Other systemic proper motion measurements with Gaia EDR3 find similar results \citep{mcconnachie2020updated, battaglia2022}.
 While the velocity dispersion is unresolved, we use $\sigma_{\rm Tri~II}=4~\rm~km~s^{-1}$ (Figure \ref{fig:vel_feh}).
-Our resulting sample consists of 16 member stars, one of which is the previously confirmed binary star (which we refer to as {\it Star46} or MIC2016-46 in this work).
+Our resulting sample consists of 16 member stars, one of which is the previously confirmed binary star (GAIA ID 331086526201161088 which we refer to as {\it Star46} or MIC2016-46 in this work).
 There is one star that is observed by MMT only, two stars in the overlap of MMT and Keck, and the remaining 13 are observed by Keck only.